A5H73Y/Parkour/docs/tutorials/parkour-courses.md

 ### manualcheckpoints

 When enabled, the Player's checkpoint position can be manually set whenever you want.
-This will allow the Player (and console) to use the "/pa manualcheckpoint" command, which sets the Player's current position to their Checkpoint.
+This will allow the Player (and console) to use the `/pa manualcheckpoint` / `pac manualcheckpoint (player)` command, which sets the Player's current position to their Checkpoint.
 This can be used as an external way to set the Player's checkpoint position.
 In addition, when `OnCourse.ManualCheckpointAnyPressurePlate` is enabled, any pressure plate a Player triggers whilst on a Course will set the Player's checkpoint to that location.

+Once activated, the Player will be notified that a checkpoint has been set.
+If the Player dies, they will be taken back to the last checkpoint they set.
+This allows you to create alternate routes through a Course.

 _Command: `/pa setcourse (course) manualcheckpoints [true/false]`_